 Table of Contents

-If you, like many other coffee lovers, have been wondering what the differences are between pour over coffee vs french press then stick with us.
-Today we’ll be discussing all the differences found between two of the most popular brewing methods: french press and pour over coffee.
+If you, like many other coffee lovers, have been wondering what the differences are between pour-over coffee and French press then stick with us.
+Today we’ll be discussing all the differences found between two of the most popular brewing methods: french press and pour-over coffee.

 The terms ‘aeropress vs chemex’ and ‘chemex vs bodum’ or ‘pour over and french press’ are frequently heard in the coffee community and are often the topic of debate.
 But many people are often left wondering ‘are there any real differences between the two?’